dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 This is a write-up of my experience converting [Activity Tracker](https://github.com/dkandalov/activity-tracker) plugin for IntelliJ IDEs from [Groovy](http://www.groovy-lang.org/) to [Kotlin](https://kotlinlang.org/).

-It is written for anyone familiar with Groovy or Kotlin but, hopefully, can be interesting for wider audience.
+It is written for anyone familiar with Groovy or Kotlin and might be especially relevant for anyone considering move from Groovy to Kotlin.
+Hopefully, it can be interesting for non-Groovy and non-Kotlin people as well.

-I didn't attempt to do a thorough or balanced comparison and only included things I came across while transforming Groovy code in Kotlin.
+This is not a thorough comparison, it only included things I came across while transforming Groovy code in Kotlin.

-#### About Activity Tracker plugin
+#### About migration
-It doesn't really matter for this blog post but it might good to mention that Activity Tracker is proof-of-concept plugin for IntelliJ IDEs to track and record user activity.
+It doesn't really matter for this blog post but it might good to mention that Activity Tracker is a proof-of-concept plugin for IntelliJ IDEs to track and record user activity.
-Unlike other IntelliJ plugins with similar functionality it keeps all your data locally so you can see and control everything what is being logged.
+It keeps all your data locally so you can see and control what is being logged.

 IntelliJ plugins are usually written in Java and they use xml plus Java API of IntelliJ platform.
 Activity Tracker is not like that at all.
 In the first place, it mostly ignores standard xml configuration and uses [LivePlugin](https://github.com/dkandalov/live-plugin) Groovy API instead.
 Ignoring the details from plugin point of view this means that in addition to standard Java APIs it has to interface with LivePlugin Groovy APIs.
-Another difference with standnard plugins is that Activity Tracker was itself written in Groovy.
+Another difference with standard plugins is that Activity Tracker was itself written in Groovy.

 Writing plugins in Groovy is not a common practice.
-The main motivation for me was to use programming language which is more exciting and powerful than Java 6.
-(Yes, it's Java 6.
-IntelliJ had to stay on it for a very long time because of UI bugs in later versions of JDK).
-These days IntelliJ uses Java 8 and has Kotlin as an "officially approved" language for writing plugins.
-So migrating Activity Tracker from Groovy to Kotlin was not only about having fun but also moving to a more standard technology.
+At the time the main motivation for me was to use programming language more exciting than Java 6.
+These days IntelliJ uses Java 8 and Kotlin is "officially approved" language for writing plugins.
+So migrating from Groovy to Kotlin was not only about having fun but also about moving to standard technology.

 #### No 'new' keyword
 Unlike Groovy (and probably most JVM languages) there is no ``new`` keyword in Kotlin.
 To create an instance of a class you can just use class name with constructor parameters.
-This doesn't sound like much but I believe that lots of tiny improvements can accumulate and make a big overall difference.

 Groovy:
 <groovy>